ADHD Assessments in Ontario

 What is the next step if I want to proceed?

 The simplest next step is to submit a consultation request.
 We will confirm fit, explain logistics, and outline the process before you commit.
+No physician referral is required — see our guide on getting ADHD testing in Ontario without a referral.

 Ready for next steps?